kodi-community-addons/script.skin.helper.service/README.md

 ```
 Provides a listing for episodes for tvshows in the Kodi library that are airing within the next 2 months.

-CAUTION: Requires script.module.thetvdb which is not yet in any repo (BETA stage), get it from github for now.

 All listitem properties should be the same as any other episode listitem,
 all properties should be correctly filled with the correct info.
 Just treat the widget as any other episode widget and you should have all the details properly set.